DevExpress-Examples/out-of-maintenance-aspxpivotgrid-how-to-highlight-field-and-data-cells-corresponding-the-hovered-cel/Readme.md

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/t621056/)**
 <!-- run online end -->
-This example illustrates how to highlight field and data cells corresponding to the hovered cell:
+This example illustrates how to highlight field and data cells corresponding to the hovered cell.
 ![Pivot Grid for Web Forms - Hightlighting data cells](media/7c770969-ded8-4eaa-9ec8-f052f7dd136a.png)

+Ckick on the checkbox to highlight the corresponding cells:
 ![Pivot Grid for Web Forms - Hightlighting all corresponding data cells](media/7d663a5d-2701-411f-88ca-3d07da9f1eda.png)

+## Overview

-Since ASPxPivotGrid does not support this scenario out of the box, the only possible way is implementing this task using jQuery.
+[ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) does not support this functionality out of the box.
+It is possible to implement such functionality using [jQuery](https://jquery.com/).

-To implement this approach, perform the following steps:
+To do it, follow the steps below:
-1. Handle [ASPxPivotGrid.HtmlCellPrepared](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.HtmlCellPrepared) event to add CSS classes that contain rows and column indexes to data cells:
+1. Handle the [`ASPxPivotGrid.HtmlCellPrepared`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.HtmlCellPrepared) event to add CSS classes that contain rows and column indexes to data cells:
 ```csharp
 protected void pivotGrid_HtmlCellPrepared(object sender, DevExpress.Web.ASPxPivotGrid.PivotHtmlCellPreparedEventArgs e)
 {